wultra/ssl-pinning-android/README.md

                         .build()
 val certStore = CertStore(configuration, cryptoProvider, secureDataStore)
 ```

 The configuration has the following properties:

-- `serviceUrl` - parameter defining URL with a remote list of certificates.
+- `serviceUrl` - parameter defining URL with a remote list of certificates (JSON).
-It is recommended that `serviceUrl` points to a different domain than you're going to protect with pinning.
-See the [FAQ](#faq) section for more details.
-- `publicKey` - byte array containing the public key counterpart to the private key, used for data signing.
+- `publicKey` - byte array containing the public key counterpart to the private key, used for fingerprint signing.
 - `expectedCommonNames` - an optional array of strings, defining which domains you expect in certificate validation.
-- `identifier` - optional string identifier for scenarios, where multiple `CertStore` instances are used in the application
+- `identifier` - optional string identifier for scenarios, where multiple `CertStore` instances are used in the application.
 - `fallbackCertificateData` - optional hardcoded data for a fallback fingerprint.
 See the next chapter of this document for details.
 - `periodicUpdateIntervalMillis` - defines interval for silent updates.
 The default value is 1 week.
 - `expirationUpdateTreshold` - defines time window before the next certificate will expire.